Core Concepts

 What are skills?

 Skills are prompt templates that agents can invoke.
-They live in .claude/skills/ and encode workflows, integrations, and conventions specific to your team.
+They live in your agent’s config directory and encode workflows, integrations, and conventions specific to your team.

 ├── issues/ # How to work with issues